 Once you’ve verified your website with Google Search Console, you’ll have to connect it with your Google Analytics.

-So, go to your Analytics account and select the property (website) that you verified in the first step.
+If you’re using Universal Analytics, go to your Analytics account and select the property (website) that you verified in the first step.
 Then go to Admin settings.

 Now, under the Property column, click on All Products.